cmu-mars/cmu-robotics/documents/p2-cp3.md

-# CMU MARS (Alrdich), CP3: On-line robotic adaptation to software failure, unexpected environments
+# CMU MARS (Aldrich), CP3: On-line robotic adaptation to software failure, unexpected environments

 ## Overview

 This challenge problem is an evolution of Phase 1 Challenge Problem 1 that in Phase 2 will focus on applying adaptations to the software of the robot as it performs missions.
-Regardless of the source of changes that BRASS-enabled systems will encounter, in many sysems these will need to be applied during system operation.
+Regardless of the source of changes that BRASS-enabled systems will encounter, in many systems these changes will have to be applied during system operation.
 Current self adaptive systems are typically limited to selecting from pre-determined plans for adapting to specific responses - in the context of BRASS and for long-lived software, these adaptations will need to be discovered when the system is in operation.
 Adaptation discovery will be based on relational and probabilistic multi-objective planning over the software / hardware configurations of the robot in response to changes to characteristics of the software (unreliable components, failing sensors) and environment (resource changes, characteristics in the environment).

 ### Research Questions being Addressed

-- Can the optimal architectural structure of a system be generated with multi-objective planning?
+- Can the optimal architectural structure of a system (with respect to the satisfaction of mission goals) be generated with multi-objective planning?
 Can we use this to manage change to the structure of the software on-line?
 - How can we manage the interplay between constraints on structure, behavior, and quality when adapting software?
 - Modern CPS are a combination of models; how can we represent global constraints over multiple models and use them to help guarantee correctness and quality of software change plans?
 - What proportion of techniques can be used on line vs. needs to be done off-line?